Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Preliminaries on crossed modules, CW-complexes and 2-lattices

 The notion of {\em freeness} will be important in our construction.
-We use freeness of a crossed module of groupoids.
-This is a non-trivial construction, so to prepare for this we now take the oportunity to recall what it means to say that the groupoid is `free' in Def.\ref{de:fgog} above.
-Recall \cite{MacLane} that a category (respectively groupoid) $C$ is free over a graph $G$ if there is a graph map $P: G \rightarrow UC$ (where $UC$ is the underlying graph of $C$) satisfying the following property.
-For every category/groupoid $B$ with graph map $D: G \rightarrow UB$ there is a unique functor $D' : C \rightarrow B$ so that the diagram below commutes:
+We will use freeness in the context of crossed module of groupoids.
+The latter is a non-trivial construction, so to prepare for this we now take the opportunity to recall what it means to say that the groupoid is `free' in Def. \ref{de:fgog} above.

+\begin{definition} \cite{Higgins} A groupoid $C$ is free over a graph $G$ if there is a graph map $P: G \rightarrow UC$ satisfying the following property.
+For every groupoid $B$ and each graph map $D: G \rightarrow UB$ there is a unique groupoid map $D' : C \rightarrow B$ so that the diagram below commutes: